Casetext vs Westlaw Edge: We Tested Both (2026)

 Can I use both Casetext and Westlaw together?

 Yes.
 Some firms run both — Casetext for 80% of day-to-day research and Westlaw for deep-dive complex matters.
 If budget allows, this gives you speed and depth combined.
+Since Thomson Reuters now owns both, you can sometimes negotiate a bundled rate that's cheaper than two standalone subscriptions.

 Which legal AI tool is best for small law firms?

 Casetext CoCounsel is the best value for small firms.
 Its lower price point, intuitive interface, and AI-first design make it the easiest to adopt without dedicated training or IT support.
+Pair it with the drafting tools we cover in our AI document drafting guide for an end-to-end stack that runs under $400/user/month.

 Explore Related Content